jaxxa/ED-LaserDrill/README.md

  * Update to Rimworld 1.0

 2.0.0.0
- * Update to Rimworld 1.1 and 1.0
+ * Rework and Update to Rimworld 1.1 and 1.0